emgong/double-takes/app/posts/2016-02-10-reasonable-interviewing.md

 them to show off their design chops.

 Consistency in the second pairing interview is harder to handle.
-The second pairing session needs to vary a little to accomadate the candidate.
+The second accommodate pairing session needs to vary a little to  the candidate.
 Some candidates are best served by showing off their skills in more than one language, or by working on a large, existing project.
 Our structure should be aimed at giving the candidate the best possible chance of success in order to